pandas-dev/pandas/doc/source/getting_started/comparison/comparison_with_r.rst

    a = list(enumerate(list(range(1, 5)) + [np.NAN]))
    pd.DataFrame(a)

-For more details and examples see :ref:`the Into to Data Structures documentation <dsintro>`.
+For more details and examples see :ref:`the Intro to Data Structures documentation <dsintro>`.

 meltdf